isaies/telegrambot/README.md

 #TELEGRAM BOT EXAMPLE WITH NODE.JS

-This is a telegram bot example using Node.js using these modules
+This is a telegram bot example using Node.js and using these modules

 **node-telegram-bot-api** - ([@yagop](https://github.com/yagop))